 Simple systems exhibit obvious cause and effect, complex systems however are much more nuanced.
 Over millions of years evolution equipped us with a biological tool to navigate a world of complex nonlinear dynamics.

 The “Biological Brain” is a nonlinear tool designed by natural selection for building abstract nonlinear models of a complex nonlinear world.
 The “Emergent Mind” is simply a reflection of how the brain is wired up.

 Over time the subconscious mind builds a repertoire of “nonlinear patterns”, which the conscious mind accesses by means of fast processing “Intuition”.

 Some time ago Daniel Kahneman wrote a book called “Thinking, Fast and Slow” in which he essentially suggested that we cannot rely on our fast thinking intuition, that generally speaking while our intuition works well when dealing with simplicity, it tend to lets us down when we are dealing with even the smallest amount of complexity.

 This however does not always have to be the case.
-In reality our intuitive fast thinking can in fact be a more valuable tool than our logical slow thinking if we actually train it correctly.
-With the right type of training we can develop “Deep Intuition”…
+In reality our fast nonlinear thinking can be a much more valuable, and insightful, tool than our slow linear thinking if we actually train it correctly…

 Integration for Free

 In his book “Bounce” Matthew Syed argues that “Talent” is not God-given, but must be worked at; the ultimate result of many long hours of practice.
 Virtually anyone who is any good at anything will recognise the truth in these words.
 But how exactly does practice make perfect?